samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/README.md

 3. **Polymorphism**: Different rover types can be used interchangeably.
 4. **Abstraction**: `AbstractRover` provides a common interface for all rover types.

+Here’s the **Design Patterns** section formatted in a README-friendly style:

+---

-###🎨 Design Patterns
+## 🎨 Design Patterns
-**Factory Pattern: Implemented in RoverFactory and RoverFactoryImpl to handle the creation of different types of rovers (e.g., StandardRover, JumpingRover).
-This pattern centralizes rover creation logic, ensuring flexibility for adding new rover types in the future.
-It adheres to the Open/Closed Principle by allowing the addition of new rover types without modifying existing code.

-**Command Pattern: Used to encapsulate rover movement commands (L, R, M) as separate objects.
-This allows for flexible execution of rover commands and facilitates potential future extensions, such as undo/redo functionality.
-By treating commands as objects, the pattern enhances modularity and simplifies the handling of multiple command sequences.
+- **Factory Pattern**:
+  - Implemented in `RoverFactory` and `RoverFactoryImpl`.
+  - Centralizes the creation of different types of rovers (e.g., `StandardRover`, `JumpingRover`).
+  - Ensures flexibility for adding new rover types without modifying existing code, following the **Open/Closed Principle**.

+- **Command Pattern**:
+  - Used to implement rover movement commands (`L`, `R`, `M`) as separate objects.
+  - Encapsulates each command, making it easy to manage command sequences and extend with new commands.
+  - Facilitates future enhancements like undo/redo functionality.

+- **Strategy Pattern**:
-**Strategy Pattern: Implemented to handle different movement algorithms for various rover types.
-For example, StandardMovementStrategy for standard rovers and JumpingMovementStrategy for jumping rovers.
-This pattern simplifies the Rover class by delegating movement behavior and follows the Open/Closed Principle, making it easy to add new movement types.
+  - Handles different movement algorithms for various rover types.
+  - For example, `StandardMovementStrategy` for standard rovers and `JumpingMovementStrategy` for jumping rovers.
+  - Simplifies the `Rover` class by delegating movement behavior, making it easy to add new strategies.

+- **Singleton Pattern**:
-**Singleton Pattern: Used for the PlateauConfiguration to ensure that only one instance of the plateau configuration exists across the application.
-This pattern centralizes access to the plateau's configuration and prevents inconsistencies or conflicting settings.
+  - Used for `PlateauConfiguration` to ensure only one instance of the plateau configuration exists.
+  - Prevents inconsistent or conflicting settings across the application and optimizes memory usage.

+- **Memento Pattern**:
-**Memento Pattern: Implemented to store snapshots of the rover’s state at specific points in time, enabling rollback functionality.
-This pattern supports undo/redo operations, encapsulating the rover's internal state without exposing it, which improves the user experience when dealing with errors or missteps in rover movements.
+  - Enables undo/redo functionality by storing snapshots of rover states at specific points in time.
+  - Encapsulates the rover's internal state without exposing it, enhancing user experience for error recovery.

-**Observer Pattern: Implemented to monitor rover status changes during the simulation.
-This pattern allows other components (e.g., the visualization module or logging system) to be notified when a rover completes a move or a sequence of commands.
-It decouples rover movement from other system components, allowing future enhancements like real-time updates without modifying the rover logic.

-**Iterator Pattern: Used for processing sequences of movement commands for rovers.
-This pattern provides a standardized way to traverse the commands, ensuring clean separation between the command traversal and the underlying representation of the command sequence
+- **Observer Pattern**:
+  - Allows real-time monitoring of rover status changes during simulation.
+  - Decouples rover movement logic from the rest of the system, making it easy to add new components like a visualization module or logging.

+- **Iterator Pattern**:
+  - Processes sequences of rover movement commands in a standardized way.
+  - Separates command traversal from the underlying command representation, ensuring clean and efficient command execution.

 ### 🧱 SOLID Principles
 1. **Single Responsibility Principle**: Each class has a well-defined purpose.